JoshuaTheMiller/SettingsProbot/README.md

 </div>

+## Why?

+This was created as an example of how a public (& open source) repository/service that you do not own can be containerized (one example among many).

 ## Running

 At a minimum, APP_ID and PRIVATE_KEY must be supplied to the container for the application to work.
 Webhook secret may also be passed: